- 1 of 3 Photos | View More Photos

 A Shared Work Ethic

 Let's clear one thing up first.
 Amish don't love every job.
 You'll still hear the occasional grumble at getting up at 4 a.m. to milk the cows or to get an order of furniture out the door.
 On the whole, the Amish perception of work may be a bit different from what non-Amish are used to.
-As local gazebo maker Ruben Detweiler explains it, the chance to work is rewarding--a gift, even.
+As local gazebo maker Ruben Detweiler explained it, the chance to work is rewarding - a gift, even.

 Detweiler's attitude to work helps a lot.
 A positive attitude to work makes the job go faster.
 When you enjoy what you do, you tend to get better results.

 Humility guides the Amish manager's approach.
 Anyone used to a job were they've had to do all the dirty work, the Amish approach tends to be different.

 "I'd never ask an employee to do something I'm not willing to do," is a statement often heard from an Amish boss.

 A humble leader will take the time to join his employees and even do the "dirty work" from time to time.
 Many Amish bosses are full-time workers themselves in the shop or on the construction crew.
 Working so closely with the boss causes workers to respect them, and better appreciate company goals.

 In Amish society, home and business are intertwined.
 Upon visiting home enterprises of the area, you'll notice the children are often involved in some way.